Induced Lactation for Trans and Intersex Women

 • Step 1: Estrogen is increased, sometimes gradually.
 Progesterone is added.

-• Steps 2 and 3: Estrogen is discontinued or decreased to simulate menopause levels.
+• Steps 2 and 3: Estrogen is discontinued or decreased to simulate menopausal levels.
 Although generally discontinued in case studies found in research, my clinical experience indicates maintaining progesterone may be helpful throughout lactation.1,2,3.4.5,6,7,8,9,10,11

 Some parents find a low or no estrogen dose difficult to manage in Steps 2 and 3.
 In this case, consider increasing spironolactone, adding a phytoestrogenic herbs, or gently increasing estrogen observing for decreased milk production.4,8